tempacc-melk/Discord-Bot/README.md

 > The Assets folder is for pictures (this is currently in development)<br />
 > My idea behind this folder is to upload images in embed messages such as<br />
 > Discord Server Icon, Bots Avatars and etc<br />
-> The way the bot is written, 5 log channels are required:<br />
+> The way the bot is written, 5 log channels are required (will be removed soon):<br />
 >
 > "cmd-log"<br />
 > "msg-edited"<br />